prebid/prebid.github.io/dev-docs/pb9-notes.md

 ## Miscellaneous configuration changes (publishers):

 Pbadslot has had a deprecation warning issued, it is redundant specifying with imp.ext.gpid.
-In the future, the pre-auction module will not populate it and publishers setting pbadslot explicitly will see a warning.
+Publishers setting pbadslot explicitly will see a warning.
+In the future, the pre-auction module will not populate it and setting it in configuration will have no effect.

 We stopped supporting top level site, app, and device configuration directly, eg `setConfig({device: X})`.
 Please prefer the ortb2 object in configuration (or in requestBids), eg `setConfig({ortb2: {device: X}})`